 The climb rate is usually given in ft/min in US sources.
 Example: http://en.wikipedia.org/wiki/Boeing_AH-64_Apache

-Updated by Manning about 4 years ago
+Updated by Manning over 4 years ago

 You know, that is exactly true and makes perfect sense.
 I was basing my information off a non-fiction book written by Richard Sheffield and had taken it as true without thinking that 440 meters per second is in fact faster than the speed of sound.
 Perhaps it was supposed to be 1450 ft/per minute or he made an error in his publication.